shavet-akiya/CriticalFail/ui/README.md

 ## Getting Started

-First, run the development server:
+To run the development server:

+1. Navigate to CriticalFail/ui and run `npm install` to install all necessary dependencies.
+2. Run on of the following commands:

 ```bash
 npm run dev